Language & Brain Lab

 Meaning composition & contextualization

 As language comprehension unfolds, the human processor combines individual lexical meanings into an integrated conceptual representation, given the linguistic input and context.
 The exact meaning of a sentence is not explicitly expressed in many cases nonetheless, calling for a conceptual-contextual evaluation of relevant information to obtain an appropriate interpretation.
 The computation of combinatorial meaning by linguistic cues and conceptual-contextual integration is key to successful language comprehension.
-We aim to explicate the fine-grained details of the linguistic representations, the cognitive mechanisms, and the neural correlates subserving the contextualization of combinatorial nontransparent meaning (Lai & Piñango, 2019; Lai & Lai, 2022; Lai et al., 2023b, Lai, Y.-Y., Accepted)
+We aim to explicate the fine-grained details of the linguistic representations, the cognitive mechanisms, and the neural correlates subserving the contextualization of combinatorial nontransparent meaning (Lai & Piñango, 2019; Lai & Lai, 2022; Lai et al., 2023b, Lai, Y.-Y., 2024)

-Domaa cognition & language comprehension
+Domain-general cognition & language comprehension

 While human language processing exhibits general patterns common to the population cross-linguistically, individual and language-specific variations are often observed yet still not well-understood.
 We investigate how non-linguistic cognitive capacity, especially social cognition, factors into real-time semantic/pragmatic processing, seeking to unravel the relationship between domain-general and domain-specific computation (Lai & Lai, 2023a, Lai et al. 2023c).